≡ Menu

 Opening Paragraph of a Teacher Cover Letter

-This is arguably an essential part of your teacher cover letter.
+This is arguably an essential part of your teacher’s cover letter.
 The opening paragraph is the first chance the reader has to form an opinion of you.
-It’s important to address the letter to a specific person, if possible.
-Make an effort to find out the hiring manager’s name or the chair of the selection committee.
+If possible, address the letter to a specific person.
+Try to find out the hiring manager’s name or the name of the selection committee chair.

 Spell the person’s name correctly; there’s nothing more likely to make a poor first impression than spelling the hiring manager’s name wrong!